im-usb/REST-API-using-Python/README.md

 ```bash
 docker stop MongoContainerName
 ```

+## 1. How to deploy the docker container.
 ## 2. How to access APIs on localhost.
 ## 3. How to use these APIs to list, add, delete or update products.